 A Defense of Climate Tragedy, or What the Scientists Got Wrong about “The Uninhabitable Earth”

-This is an essay about the furor over David Wallace-Wells’ New York Magazine article “The Uninhabitable Earth,” which conjures a specter of a planet so ruined by global warming in our children’s lifetimes that it no longer sustains human life.
-By his own account, Wallace-Wells (DWW from here on out) wrote “The Uninhabitable Earth” to frighten people out of their complacency and to inspire them to call for immediate action to halt climate change in its petrifying tracks.
-Yet instead of welcoming DWW as an ally, some climate scientists attacked him, roundly criticizing his article for supposedly inspiring paralyzing sense of doom in its readers and, more importantly, for lacking scientific credibility.
-In a lengthly post on Climate Feedback — a site that publishes scientific assessments of representations of climate change in the popular press — these scientists condemned DWW for making factual errors, for exaggerating the projected impacts of unmitigated climate change, and for downplaying the low probability of those impacts occurring even under the high-emissions “business as usual” path that we are currently on.
+This is an essay about the furor over David Wallace-Wells’ New York Magazine article “The Uninhabitable Earth,” which conjures a specter of a planet so ruined by global warming in our children’s lifetimes that it no longer sustains us.
+By his own account, Wallace-Wells (DWW from here on out) wrote “The Uninhabitable Earth” to frighten people out of their complacency, galvanizing them to demand immediate action to halt climate change in its petrifying tracks.
+Yet instead of welcoming DWW as an ally, some climate scientists attacked him, roundly criticizing his article for supposedly inspiring a paralyzing sense of doom in its readers and, more importantly, for lacking scientific credibility.
+In a lengthly post on Climate Feedback — a site that publishes scientific assessments of representations of climate change in the popular press — these scientists condemned DWW for making factual errors, for exaggerating the projected impacts of unmitigated climate change, and for downplaying the low probability of those impacts occurring even under our current high-emissions “business as usual” scenario.
 It is this Climate Feedback post, entitled “Scientists explain what New York Magazine article [sic] on ‘The Uninhabitable Earth’ gets wrong,” that I want to discuss.

 My goal is not to quibble with the scientific critiques in the piece, for I have no expertise in that regard.
 I am not a scientist, but a climate activist currently writing a book about the political ramifications of the words we use to represent climate change.
 I’m also a literary critic whose first book was a cultural history of the idea that art has transformative power.
 So I know something about how literary texts produce responses in their readers and how those responses have cultural effects.
 What I can do here is examine how the scientists criticize DWW for using literary language to produce terrifying mental images of climate devastation.